kacperbojakowski/final-project/07-employment/2-resume/index.md

 * Include a profile statement; customize for a specific position.
 * Include a link to your [portfolio](../1-portfolio/).
 * Emphasize relevant skills and experience.
-* Double check for typos, mistakes, and inconsitencies.
+* Double check for typos, mistakes, and inconsistencies.

 > ❗ **IMPORTANT:** If a job offer lists specific requirements for the resume, they take precedence.